|"A photograph is a secret about a secret. The more it tells you the less you know." Diane Arbus|

 When I was seven, I believed that I could make time stand still with my plastic camera.
 That fantasy is still with me today.
 Later in life I began taking more intentional pictures with my Nikkormat 35mm film camera and enjoyed making black and white prints in my basement darkroom.
 I began working digitally in 2006 and continue to use both formats.

 I am self-taught but have been guided by teachers and mentors and the muses who inspire me.
 Photography is a passion, even an obsession, and like any other art-making it is a path to self-discovery.
 My work is diverse because I always want to learn something new.
 Landscapes and people inspire me and in particular how people interact with their environment.

 Born in Chicago, I moved to Portland Oregon after college and fell in love with the Pacific Northwest and its landscapes.
 The West is a place where people live in relative harmony with beautiful landscapes.
 My formal education includes bachelor's, master's, and doctorate degrees in psychology.
-I like strong coffee, jazz and rock music, and reading about history and people.

 photo by Lauryn Hare Photography, 2017